-Transferring files from one hard drive to another used to be a difficult task.
-You had to have a way to connect the drives together, and the systems were difficult to use and very time consuming.
+Transferring data from one hard drive to another used to be a difficult task.
+First, you’d have to find a way to connect the drives together.
+Then the systems used to transfer the files were often difficult to use and very time consuming.

-User-friendly cloud services, external media or storage devices can quickly and effortlessly transfer files – it’s usually as easy as plug and play!
-Here are some of the easiest ways to transfer files to another hard drive- but be sure to secure your data before the transfer!
+Some more user-friendly options may be cloud services, external media, or storage devices that can quickly and effortlessly transfer files.
+Nowadays, it’s usually as easy as plug and play!
+Here are some of the easiest ways to transfer files to another hard drive, but be sure to secure your data before the transfer!

 Email Attachments Make Small Data Transfers Easy

-If you’re not looking to transfer a large amount of data, attaching a document or file to email is one of the best ways to transfer data to another computer.
+If you’re not looking to transfer a large amount of data, simply attaching a document or file to an email is one of the best ways to transfer your files to another computer.

-Grab a file you forgot, or transfer a document from one computer to another on a network without having to go through a shared network.
+This can be especially convenient if you just need to grab a file you forgot, or transfer a document from one computer to another without having to go through a shared network.

-Virtually any email program has some sort of tracking features that can notify you when an email is opened or an attachment is viewed.
+Virtually every email program has some sort of tracking features that can notify you when an email is opened, or an attachment is viewed.
 This ensures that the file reaches its intended recipient directly, and that access is limited to only that person.

-Transferring files via email can have its limitations.
-Executable files, large files, and files with less common extensions are usually blocked by corporate spam filters and bandwith limitations.
+However, transferring files via email does have its limitations.
+Executable files, large files, and files with less common extensions are usually blocked by corporate spam filters or bandwidth limitations.
 Although email limits access to the people you send it to, that doesn’t mean that it’s secure.

-In fact, if you don’t use a service that encrypts emails when you send them, you’re running the risk of sensitive information being exposed.
-Limit the attachments you send via email to extreme emergencies or non-critical files and information if you can.
+In fact, if you’re not using a service that encrypts emails when you send them, you’re running the risk of sensitive information being exposed to an outside party.
+Limit the attachments you send via email to extreme emergencies, or non-critical files and information if you can.

-When you’re transferring files- especially those files that are critical to the business or contain sensitive information, there are several other more secure and easy to use methods that give you the ability to share your data.
+When transferring files (especially those files that are critical to the business or contain sensitive information), there are several other methods that give you the ability to share your data more securely.